Coronavirus / Police powers / What powers do the police have under the Coronavirus Act 2020?

 The Coronavirus Act 2020 was introduced in March 2020 in response to the coronavirus crisis.
 It gives the police certain powers in relation to the pandemic.
 But there has been a lot of confusion over exactly what the police can and can’t do under the Act.

-On this page, we explain the powers the police have under the Coronavirus Act and how these differ from the powers they have under the Health Protection Regulations to enforce the lockdown.
+On this page, we explain the powers the police have under the Coronavirus Act and how they relate to the introduction of Step 4.

 What is the purpose of the Coronavirus Act 2020?